-- AA Interest and mutual fund dividend income that the entity received from bonds and obligations of another state, territory, or political subdivision of another state (county, municipality, district, etc.) - AB State, local, and foreign income taxes based on income or profits - AC Taxes paid by the S corporation on its federal Form 1120S that resulted in a reduction of federal taxable income (e.g., built-in gains tax) - AD Recoveries - AE Addition for dependent care assistance credit adjustment - AF Farm and ranch risk management account taxable distributions - AG Title plant depreciation and amortization - AH Add-back of expenses used to claim the MEDIA Credit - AI Addback of expenses used to claim the Trades Education and Training Credit - AZ Other additions
+- AA Interest and mutual fund dividend income that the entity received from bonds and obligations of another state, territory, or political subdivision of another state (county, municipality, district, etc.) - AB State, local, and foreign income taxes based on income or profits.
+This includes pass-through entity taxes paid to another state and deducted for federal purposes. - AC Taxes paid by the S corporation on its federal Form 1120S that resulted in a reduction of federal taxable income (e.g., built-in gains tax) - AD Recoveries - AE Addition for dependent care assistance credit adjustment - AF Farm and ranch risk management account taxable distributions - AG Title plant depreciation and amortization

+- AH Add-back of expenses used to claim the MEDIA Credit - Al Addback of expenses used to claim the Trades Education and Training Credit - AZ Other additions